 Registering the Death

-Information and documents the Registrar may require include:
+Information and documents the registrar may require include:

 Name, surname and maiden name (if applicable) of the deceased